 The following have detailed guidelines but some of the highlights are as follows

-- Storage of raw materials and packaging materials including storage of non-confirming rework / rejected / recalled stocks and proper labelling and sealing of storage tanks to prevent contamination
+- Storage of raw materials and packaging materials including storage of non-confirming rework / rejected/recalled stocks and proper labeling and sealing of storage tanks to prevent contamination

-- Food processing including pre-processing and drawing of flow diagram, SOP for process changeover, critical parameters records like temperature and prevention of contamination including hygienic handling.
-Table with check points to be used during oil processing has been formulated
+- Food processing including pre-processing and drawing of a flow diagram, SOP for process changeover, critical parameters records like temperature and prevention of contamination including hygienic handling.
+Table with checkpoints to be used during oil processing has been formulated

-- Food Packaging design and materials shall provide protection from contamination, damage and accommodate required labelling as laid down under the FSS Act &Regulations there under.
-Only Food grade, non-toxic material to be used and packaging materials like aluminium, tin and plastic shall conform to BIS standards as mentioned under the FSS Regulations.
+- Food Packaging design and materials shall provide protection from contamination, damage and accommodate required labeling as laid down under the FSS Act &Regulations thereunder.
+Only Food grade, non-toxic material to be used and packaging materials like aluminum, tin, and plastic shall conform to BIS standards as mentioned in the FSS Regulations.
 Re-usable containers are properly cleaned and sanitized, repaired or replaced, as appropriate.

-- Rework & control of non-conforming products need to be labelled, stored and handled to maintain safety, quality, traceability and regulatory compliance and records maintained
+- Rework & control of non-conforming products need to be labeled, stored and handled to maintain safety, quality, traceability and regulatory compliance and records maintained

 - Loading and Unloading procedures have been given including temperature of oil being transferred from storage tanks, shore and ship tanks.